Proactive DP: A Multple Target Optimization Framework for DP-SGD: Improved Moment Accountant Method

+Since Theorem \ref{thm:Main} is tight up to a "constant", see Theorem \ref{thm:tight}, the equation in (\ref{maineq}) solves for a close to tight $\epsilon$ that cannot be further decreased.
+This elucidates the importance of a Theorem \ref{thm:Main} that provides a close to {\em tight} bound.

+\item Given $k$, $\sigma$ and $\epsilon$, we compute $\gamma$ (which is generally close to $2$).
+Notice that for a constant sample size sequence we have $\theta=1$ and we can verify condition (\ref{minK}).
+Since $k$ generally represents 50 or 100s of epochs and we only take the natural logarithm of $1/\delta=N$, condition (\ref{minK}) generally verifies in practice. \item This leaves us with the final condition (\ref{minT}) which needs to be satisfied in order to apply Theorem \ref{thm:Main} and conclude $(\epsilon,\delta)$-DP.
+As discussed in Section \ref{sec:maintight}, we want to meet condition (\ref{minT}) with equality as this yields the best test accuracy and minimal round complexity (among the $T$ that satisfy (\ref{minT}) for the previously fixed parameters $\gamma$, $\theta$ and $k$).
+As soon as $T$ is computed, we set $s=K/T$. \end{itemize}

-Expression (\ref{maineq}) allows us to plan ahead.
-To see this, we first discuss the concept of a utility graph where a `best-case' accuracy is depicted as a function of noise $\sigma$ and clipping constant $C$ in DP-SGD (see Section \ref{sec:experiment}).
+We now return to the problem of how to efficiently learn how to select parameters $C$, $\sigma$ and $K$ (without having to conduct a full training, based on DP-SGD, for various candidate parameter settings for empirical evidence).
+We introduce the concept of a utility graph where a ``best-case'' accuracy is depicted as a function of noise $\sigma$ and clipping constant $C$ in DP-SGD (see Section \ref{sec:experiment}).
 In DP-SGD the last round of local updates is aggregated into an update of the global model, after which the global model is finalized.
 This means that the Gaussian noise added to a client local update of its last round is directly added as a perturbation to the final global model.
 We have a best-case scenario if we neglect the added noise of all previous rounds.
-That is, the `best-case' accuracy for DP-SGD is the accuracy of a global model which is trained using SGD without DP after which Gaussian noise is added.
-The utility graph depicts this `best-case' accuracy.
+That is, the ``best-case'' accuracy for DP-SGD is the accuracy of a global model which is trained using SGD with clipping corresponding to $C$ and without adding Gaussian noise, after which Gaussian noise is added to the final model at the very end.
+The utility graph for a fixed $C$ depicts this ``best-case'' trade-off between test accuracy and $\sigma$.